You may also view a pdf of the MCM Graduate School Handbook

 *Textual Analysis (A course that addresses a single medium or genre conceived as a textual object, a mode of cultural production, or a form.)
 Normally fulfilled by one of the following: MCM 2300, MCM 2310.

-*Historical/Cultural Locations (A course that assists students in understanding how the production, circulation, and reception of media forms operate within and across specific social contexts, periods, geocultural sites, and/or communities.)
+*Historical/Cultural Locations (A course that assists students in understanding how the production, circulation, and reception of media and cultural forms operate within and across specific social contexts, periods, geocultural sites, and/or communities.)
 Normally fulfilled by one of the following: MCM 2500, MCM 2510.

 First year students will receive an evaluation of their work from the DGS after their first and second semesters.
 All other students will receive an annual evaluation of their progress toward the degree.

 Upon successful completion of 8 courses (6 for those entering with an M.A. and transferring course credits), students will be subject to a qualifying review, administered by a Qualifying Review Committee of three faculty members.
 The Qualifying Review Committee is formed by the DGS..
 In addition to the DGS, itwill consist of a faculty member with research and/or teaching specialities that overlap with those of the students, and one other member with other research and/or teaching specialities.
 The Qualifying Review Committee will review the student's progress, reports by instructors and the DGS, and a sample of work submitted by the student (normally a seminar paper).

 The Committee will meet with the student for 90 minutes.The substance of the meeting will be both retrospective and prospective: retrospective in that it will include discussion of the student’s work at Brown to up to that point and prospective in that it will consider ways forward, including how to go about selecting fields of study for the Preliminary Examination fields and choosing the Exam Committee members.